April 25 - May 5, 2026

 Ramble 21 kms

-Today, we'll head inland a and pass through beautiful chestnut groves and pine and eucalyptus forests on our way to Caldas de Reis.
+Today, we'll head inland and pass through beautiful chestnut groves, as well as pine and eucalyptus forests on our way to Caldas de Reis.

-We'll Ramble through the village of Ponte Cabras, and you can stop to visit the rectory of Santa Maria de Alba.
+We'll Ramble through the village of Ponte Cabras, where you can stop to visit the rectory of Santa Maria de Alba.

-Then we'll continue past Lombo da Maceira, known for its statue of Saint James, and then Ramble on to the hamlet of Tivo, known for is beautiful fountain and public washing bath.
+Then we'll continue past Lombo da Maceira, known for its statue of Saint James, and then Ramble on to the hamlet of Tivo, known for its beautiful fountain and public washing bath.

 After checking into your hotel in Caldes de Reis rest your weary muscles in the nearby hot springs.